mitra42/webForth/README.md

 REQUIRE ../sandbox/tester.f
 \ This will load the forth in tester.f and anything that file INCLUDEs
 ```
+File support is in its early days but as I want to extend it to be web-aware.

 ## Contributing

 Yes please !